Balasubramanian-pg/Agile-101/Chapter 5: Beyond Scrum – Exploring Other Frameworks/Diving Deeper into Agile Frameworks- A Broader List.md

-Of course!
-Here is the list of Agile frameworks and methodologies formatted with GitHub Markdown callouts to enhance its structure and make it easier to read and reference.

-***

 We've already extensively discussed Scrum and Kanban.
 Let's expand our understanding of Agile frameworks by exploring a list of other notable methodologies and frameworks that fall under the Agile umbrella.

 Here's a list of Agile frameworks, categorized broadly for better understanding, though some frameworks can span categories: